Document collections

 Rules on how multiple collections are ordered

-Example: National curriculum in England: framework for key stages 1 to 4 - The content item belongs to 3 document collections.
-It’s the first item in ‘National curriculum’, so that document collection appears first in the list.
-It’s the 17th item in the ‘Schools: statutory guidance’ document collection - so is the second link in the sidebar.
-It is the 54th item in the ‘Local-authority-maintained schools: governance’ collection - so that is the third link.
+Example: The content item National curriculum in England: framework for key stages 1 to 4 belongs to 3 document collections.
+It’s the first item in “National curriculum”, so that document collection appears first in the list.
+It’s the 17th item in the “Schools: statutory guidance” document collection, making this the second link in the sidebar.
+It is also the 54th item in the “Local-authority-maintained schools: governance” collection, therefore showing this as the third link.

-Document collections have a ‘Get emails about this page’ button which allows users to sign up for email updates when:
+Document collections have a “Get emails about this page” button which allows users to sign up for email updates when:

-• there’s a major change to any of the tagged content items listed on the document collection
+- there’s a major change to any of the tagged content items listed on the document collection

-• there’s a major change to the document collection page itself
+- there’s a major change to the document collection page itself

-• the document collection is unpublished and redirected
+- the document collection is unpublished and redirected

 There’s an exception on some HMRC document collections where users will get emails about the topic instead of the document collection.
-Find out why they were set up like this.
+Find out why they were set up like this (opens in a new tab).

 Live examples

-Complete list of examples available and page data on Content Data.
+Complete list of examples available and page data on Content Data (opens in a new tab).

 How it’s built